datquocnguyen/LFTM/README.md

 * `-sstep <int>`: Specify a step to save the sampling output (`-sstep` value < `-niters` value).
 The default value is 0 (i.e. only saving the output from the last sample).

+NOTE that (topic vectors are learned in parallel, so) running LFTM code with multi-CPUs to obtain a significantly faster training process, e.g. using a multi-CPUs computer, or set number of CPUs requested for a remote job to be equal to number of topics.

 <b>Examples:</b>

 `$ java -jar jar/LFTM.jar -model LFLDA -corpus test/corpus.txt -vectors test/wordVectors.txt -ntopics 4 -alpha 0.1 -beta 0.01 -lambda 1.0 -initers 500 -niters 50 -name testLFLDA`